bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # process : process

 Returns all process objects currently running.

-On AIX, returns the name of the executable files spawning the processes.
+{% qna %}
+Q: (pid of it, name of it) of processes
+A: 1, node
+A: 18, qna
+{% endqna %}

 # processor : processor